manjaro/artwork-gfxboot/README.md

 First you need to make sure you have CPIO and GFXBOOT installed.

 Run 'make' for creating the theme.
-This will generate a folder called 'isolinux', just copy the folder into the 'manjaro-tools-iso-profiles/shared/'-folder, replacing completely the folder 'isolinux' and all it's contents.
+This will generate a folder called 'isolinux', just copy the folder into the 'manjaro-tools-iso-profiles/shared/'-folder, replacing completely the folder 'isolinux' and all its contents.

 Run 'make clean' for cleaning completely the build.